Icenium/bond-content/quick-start-nativescript/2-store-in-cloud.md

-## Lesson 3.
-Stores the images in the cloud
+## Lesson 2.
+Store the images in the cloud

 ### Step 6.
 Create a Backend Services project